 ‘The living room is somewhere to relax and plays a key role in supporting our wellbeing and comfort at home, so it’s a place for a natural color palette,’ advises Oliver Heath, health and wellbeing-focused interior designer.
 ‘A small living room could be made to feel ‘cocoon-like’ using darker hues or bright and airy with lighter tints.
 Regardless of the shade, toning-down the color intensity here will create a peaceful atmosphere.’

 ‘Choose a living room shade based on the tone you want to set – our moods are highly influenced by color,’ advises wellbeing expert Christine Hansen.
 ‘Green, blue, grey and tan all help reduce stress and neutral shades work well to help calm a busy mind.
 The best green paints will soothe you - avoid intense and dark hues as they are very stimulating.’

 ‘The kitchen should be a light, bright space, so painting it in cool shades will foster the concentration you need to cook - sage green kitchen ideas are a big trend for this reason.
 ‘White and pale gray tints will make a small kitchen look bigger, while natural tones will soothe’ explains wellbeing expert Christine Hansen.
 ‘Whatever kitchen paint color you go for, this is a room for hosting, so make it something inviting and friendly.’

-‘When choosing what color to paint the kitchen walls, consider what will be flexible and suit activities ranging cooking, eating, socializing, entertaining and working,’ says health and wellbeing-focused interior designer Oliver Heath.
-‘The kitchen should be bright and stimulating – different shades of white can provide a good backdrop, interjected with pops of brightness to keep the it fresh.
+‘When choosing what color to paint the kitchen walls, consider what will be flexible and suit activities ranging cooking, eating, socializing, entertaining, and working,’ says health and wellbeing-focused interior designer Oliver Heath.
+‘The kitchen should be bright and stimulating – different shades of white can provide a good backdrop, interjected with pops of brightness to keep it fresh.
 The lights can always be dimmed in the evening to make the space more atmospheric.’

 What colors go best with green?